Jam

 Flavor Profile

-Concentrated natural fruit sugars create intense, jammy sweetness that dominates the palate
+Concentrated natural fruit sugars create intense, candy-like sweetness with caramelized undertones from the cooking process

 Seasonality

-Year-round availability; peak production June-September during fruit harvest
+Year-round (commercially produced); peak production during summer fruit harvest

 Best Months